 10.16 Purchase Agreement, dated February 17, 2020, by and between the KemPharm, Inc. and Lincoln Park Capital Fund, LLC. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on February 18, 2020).
-10.17 September 2019 Exchange Agreement and Amendment to Facility Agreement, dated as of September 3, 2019, by and among KemPharm, Inc., Deerfield Private Design Fund III, L.P. and Deerfield Special Situations Fund, L.P. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on September 4, 2019) 10.17.1 Amendment to September 2019 Exchange Agreement and Amendment to Facility Agreement, dated as of December 17, 2019, by and among KemPharm, Inc., Deerfield Private Design Fund III, L.P. and Deerfield Special Situations Fund, L.P. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 18.2019) 10.18+ Collaboration and License Agreement, dated as of September 3, 2019, by and between KemPharm, Inc. and Boston Pharmaceuticals Holdings SA.(incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on September 4, 2019) 10.19 December 2019 Exchange Agreement and Amendment to Facility Agreement, Senior Secured Convertible Notes and Warrants, dated as of December 17, 2019, by and among KemPharm, Inc., Deerfield Private Design Fund III, L.P., Deerfield Special Situations Fund, L.P. and Delaware Street Capital Master Fund, L.P. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 18, 2019) 10.20 Amended and Restated Guaranty and Security Agreement, dated as of December 18, 2019, by and among KemPharm, Inc., each other Grantor party thereto, each Guarantor party thereto and Deerfield Private Design Fund III, L.P., as collateral agent (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 18, 2019) 10.21 December 2020 Exchange Agreement and Amendment to Facility Agreement, Notes and Investors' Rights Agreement (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 21, 2020.
-23.1 Consent of Independent Registered Public Accounting Firm.
+10.17 September 2019 Exchange Agreement and Amendment to Facility Agreement, dated as of September 3, 2019, by and among KemPharm, Inc., Deerfield Private Design Fund III, L.P. and Deerfield Special Situations Fund, L.P. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on September 4, 2019) 10.17.1 Amendment to September 2019 Exchange Agreement and Amendment to Facility Agreement, dated as of December 17, 2019, by and among KemPharm, Inc., Deerfield Private Design Fund III, L.P. and Deerfield Special Situations Fund, L.P. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 18,2019) 10.18+ Collaboration and License Agreement, dated as of September 3, 2019, by and between KemPharm, Inc. and Boston Pharmaceuticals Holdings SA.(incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on September 4, 2019) 10.19 December 2019 Exchange Agreement and Amendment to Facility Agreement, Senior Secured Convertible Notes and Warrants, dated as or December 17, 2019, by and among KemPharm, Inc., Deerfield Private Design Fund III, L.P., Deerfield Special Situations Fund, L.P. and Delaware Street Capital Master Fund, L.P. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 18, 2019) 10.20 Amended and Restated Guaranty and Security Agreement, dated as of December 18, 2019, by and among KemPharm, Inc., each other Grantor party thereto, each Guarantor party thereto and Deerfield Private Design Fund III, L.P., as collateral agent (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on December 18, 2019) 23.1 Consent of Independent Registered Public Accounting Firm.
 23.2 Consent of Cooley LLP (included in Exhibit 5.1).
-24.1♦ Power of Attorney (see signature page to this registration statement) 101.INS♦ XBRL Instance Document 101.SCH♦ XBRL Taxonomy Extension Schema Document 101.CAL♦ XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF♦ XBRL Taxonomy Extension Definition Linkbase Document 101.LAB♦ XBRL Taxonomy Extension Label Linkbase Document 101.PRE♦ XBRL Taxonomy Extension Presentation Linkbase Document
+24.1 Power of Attorney (see signature page to this registration statement) 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document

+101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document